ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 be queued with the reason "ReqNodeNotAvail" and will need to be requeued with a shorter time or wait until the maintenance is over at which point they will automatically start.

-During the shutdown SSH, RStudio, JupyterHub, OnDemand, and web-based file access will be unavailable.
+During the shutdown services will be unavailable including, but not limited to: SSH, RStudio, JupyterHub, OnDemand, and web-based file access.
 If you need additional information or help, you can reach us at our [Slack](https://ucr-hpcc.slack.com/) or outside of the shutdown through email (support@hpcc.ucr.edu).

 ## Unannounced exceptions